- A longer life

 Here are the top reasons why getting a pet is the best decision you’ll make.

 All of us are well-informed about the plethora of health benefits of owning a pet.
 Extensive research over time has shown that spending time with a pet can significantly reduce mental stress, reduce blood pressure, accelerate healing, and improve overall health.
-More simply, playing with pets release serotonin and oxytocin, reducing cortisol levels (stress hormone) and boosting these ‘feel-good hormones'.
+More simply, playing with puppies and kittens release serotonin and oxytocin, reducing cortisol levels (stress hormone) and boosting these ‘feel-good hormones'.
 They help reduce the feelings of depression and loneliness, cope with trauma and even age-related issues.
 Scientific studies have also shown that pet owners lead healthier, happier lives owing to the no-excuse walkies, cuddle times, and perpetual adorableness around them.

 Truth be told, as awesome it is to have a pet, it comes with a whole set of responsibilities.
 The realization of being the sole provider of another life teaches us a lot of invaluable lessons in leading our lives with purpose and reliability.
 Just like a baby, pets don’t always get it, they lead by impulses.
 This often means looking out for them, cleaning up after them, and showing them the ways.
 There are other tasks too – planning their meals, taking care of their health, being patient with them, etc. which are part of the deal.
 But they are well compensated for with tail-wags, sloppy kisses, and moon-eyed stares (if your pet is a fish).
+Rescuing animals, and providing forever homes to animals as pet parents is a very noble act of contributing back to society.
+Animal shelters and foster home services for animals are a beacon of hope.

 If you get a fur baby, you’ll start going out and about more often, exploring new areas around you.
 You would also meet and socialize with like-minded people and pet owners, arranging puppy/kitten playdates.
 Not to mention, the gazillion pictures of your pet dressed as Batman are excellent ice breakers, making it easier for you to approach new people and strike up a conversation.
+It automatically makes you animal welfare oriented.

 Pets are pure entertainment.
 They can sense when you’re in need of some laugh and act like the goofballs they are.
 Be it tippy tapping to music or looking at you with their ears cocked and puppy eyes, pets bring up funny antics that have us gripping with laughter.
 They lighten the mood, lift your spirits and help you forget the tensions of life.
 Their unusual characteristics are amusing and sure to bring a smile to anyone’s face.
 Plus, you can be silly with them, dress them up, play with them and forget about those deadlines for a while. :)